Gutzwiller-projected states for the $J_1$-$J_2$ Heisenberg model on the kagome lattice: achievements and pitfalls: Results

-Let us now discuss the accuracy of the variational wave function when compared to the exact ground state for small finite-size lattices, e.g., the $36$ sites cluster (which is not of the $3\times L \times L$ type geometry, but still possesses all the symmetries of the infinite kagome lattice).
-Here, in order to make a neat comparison with the ground state, we construct a fully-symmetric U(1) Dirac state (taking nearest-neighbor hoppings only).
-In fact, even though in Ref.~\cite{hermele2008} it was claimed that this is not possible on $36$ sites, we verified that a suitable linear combination of the three possible choices of boundary conditions (that do not give zero-energy modes) corresponds to a state, $|\Psi_{\rm sym}\rangle$, which lies in the same symmetry subspace of the exact ground state, $|\Psi_{\rm ex}\rangle$.
-In this way, we obtain that $\langle \Psi_{\rm ex}|\Psi_{\rm sym}\rangle=0.687$ for $J_2=0$.
-Remarkably, the overlap substantially increases in the presence of an antiferromagnetic second-neighbor coupling, e.g., $\langle \Psi_{\rm ex}|\Psi_{\rm sym}\rangle=0.875$ for $J_2/J_1=0.05$.
+Let us now discuss the accuracy of the variational wave function when compared to the exact ground state for small finite-size lattices, e.g., the $36$ sites cluster (namely, $9 \times 2 \times 2$, still possessing all the symmetries of the infinite kagome lattice).
+Here, in order to make a neat comparison with the exact ground state, we construct a fully-symmetric U(1) Dirac state (taking nearest-neighbor hoppings only).
+In fact, even though in Ref.~\cite{hermele2008} it was claimed that this is not possible on $36$ sites, we verified that a suitable linear combination of the three possible choices of boundary conditions that do not give zero-energy modes corresponds to a state, $|\Psi_{\rm sym}\rangle$, which lies in the same symmetry subspace of the exact ground state, $|\Psi_{\rm ex}\rangle$.
+First of all, we compute the overlap between $|\Psi_{\rm sym}\rangle$ with the first few exact eigenstates in the same symmetry subspace, as a function of $J_2/J_1$.
+The results are shown in Fig.~\ref{fig:overlap}, where the case of a small cluster with $12$ sites is also reported.
+Remarkably, the overlap with the exact ground state increases when going from $J_2=0$ up to $J_2/J_1 \approx 0.05$.

-Further highly convincing evidence that the ground-state wave function is well approximated by the U(1) Dirac spin-liquid Ansatz comes from performing the Lanczos technique, which gives the lowest-energy state $|\Psi_p\rangle$ for each step $p$.
-Here, for $N=36$ sites, we initialize the iterative procedure by the symmetrized Dirac state, $|\Psi_0 \rangle \equiv |\Psi_{\rm sym}\rangle $ and, for each Lanczos step $p \geqslant 0$, we compute the energy
+Further highly convincing evidence that the ground-state wave function is well approximated by the U(1) Dirac spin-liquid Ansatz comes from performing the Lanczos technique, which allows us to obtain the exact ground state on a small cluster by an iterative procedure~\cite{laflorencie2004}.
+Starting from an arbitrary quantum state $|\Psi_0\rangle$, after $p$ iterations, an estimate of the ground state is given by